soundW4V3S/overly-optimized-coin-toss/ReadMe.md

 - And so I thought, "Hey, Memory was scarce back then!
 I'll make an overly optimzed coin toss."

 - And so here it is. :)

+## NOTE:
+- I realize this probably seems simple to many people, but this was more just something fun for me to think about, since I love
+- working with binary and understanding little intricate details of C++